khongminhtn/react-studies/book/cracking-the-coding-interview/cracking-the-coding-interview.md

     4. Optimize
         1. Look for unused info
         2. Solve it manually on an example, then reverse engineer your thought process.
 How did u solve it ?
-        3. Solve it "incorrectly" and the nthink about why the alogrithm fails
+        3. Solve it "incorrectly" and then think about why the alogrithm fails
         4. Make time vs space tradeoff.
 Hash tables are useful.
     5. Walk through
         - Walk through the approach in detail.
 Understand each detail before you start coding